Getting Started

 To use it:

-• Odigos UI - When adding a new ClickHouse destination, select the Create Option under the Create Scheme field.
+• Odigos UI - When adding a new ClickHouse destination, select the Create Scheme checkbox field.

-• Destination K8s Manifest - Set the CLICKHOUSE_CREATE_SCHEME setting to value Create.
+• Destination K8s Manifest - Set the CLICKHOUSE_CREATE_SCHEME setting to value true.

 The schema which will be used by default can be found here.